-Therefore, you may now purchase a PDF version of the book in The Just Bear With Me Store for $15.99.
+Therefore, I am pleased to tell you that you may now purchase a PDF version of the book here for $15.99.
 This is around half what I anticipate a retailer will charge.
 I regret the endnote superscripts and lack of physical form, but I also hope making this volume available prods an insightful press to publish this book traditionally.
 Once you submit the $15.99 through PayPal, I will receive a notice.
 If you included an e-mail address, I will send the PDF to that address ASAP, with my gratitude.
 If you did not include an e-mail address, use Contact to send it to me.

 And I want to get Interrogating Memory into the hands of those who have kindly expressed interest in it.